AntonioPCruz/AntonioPCruz/README.md

 I'm a Computer Science and Engineering Student at University of Beira Interior. 🏫

+Currently working as a Software Engineer at Celfinet. 💼

 I'm currently working on an Artificial Intelligence project and I look forward to learning more about it in the future. 🦾

 Don't hesitate to contact me if you want to! 💬